 - Open Air Burning season is from January 15th through April 30th.
 Burning, when allowed, may be conducted between 10 a.m. - 4 p.m.

 - Obtaining an Open Air Burning permit, and daily activation of the permit may done online.
 The link to do so is provided on this page.

 - The Concord Fire Department charges an annual permit fee of $20 per burning permit issued.
-This entitles the holder to activate and use their permit on as many days as they like as long is burning is allowed on that day.
+This entitles the holder to activate and use their permit on as many days as they like, as long is burning is allowed on that day.

 - The determination whether burning is allowed or not is typically made by the Mass DEP, and is based on atmospheric conditions.
 There are times that the Fire Department may restrict burning due to available resources to fight a fire, should one get out of control.

-- Burning permits are one of the departments most demanding permits, in terms of the follow up required.
+- Open Air Burning permits are one of the department's most demanding permits, in terms of the follow up required.
 Burning permits create numerous "smoke in the area" investigations and fires that get out of control which require a department response.
 It is not uncommon for an out of control permit fire to necessitate the recall of off-duty firefighters to work.

 - We have found a great source of information regarding open burning at the Massachusetts Department of Environmental Protection website.
 Please view it for more answers to questions about open burning.

 Obtaining a Permit for Open Air Burning

 We are happy to continue offer an online system to register for your permit, and to activate your permit daily.
 To apply for your permit please follow this link: https://permiteyes.us/concord/burningpublichome.php

 Daily Activation of Your Permit